Corleone family

-The Corleone family are fictional characters in both the novels and the films created by Mario Puzo, first appearing in his 1969 novel, The Godfather.
+The Corleone family (/kɔːrˈlɛɔːnɛ/) are fictional characters in both the novels and the films created by Mario Puzo, first appearing in his 1969 novel, The Godfather.
 They are an organized crime family originating from the Sicilian town of Corleone, and based in New York City.

 The Corleone family has drawn comparisons with the real-life Genovese and Bonanno crime families.

 Fictional history

 The fictional Corleone crime family traces its roots to 1920, when Vito Corleone assassinated Little Italy's padrone, Don Fanucci, and took over Fanucci's territory along with his friends Genco Abbandando, Peter Clemenza and Salvatore Tessio.
 Shortly afterward, he founded the Genco Pura Olive Oil Company which was named after his closest friend Genco.
 Around 1925, Vito formally organized the family, with Genco as his consigliere and Clemenza and Tessio as caporegimes.
 They became the most powerful crime family in New York City after defeating Salvatore Maranzano during the Olive Oil War in the early 1930s.
 It was during this time that Vito's eldest son, Santino "Sonny" Corleone, made his reputation and eventually became a caporegime himself.
 Upon becoming successful, the family moved to a compound on Long Island.

 The family surname had been "Andolini".
 When Vito, as an unaccompanied orphan, had presented himself to an Ellis Island official as "Vito Andolini, from Corleone, Sicily", the official had documented the name as "Vito Corleone".